 Kyle: Global developed country monetary instability would be a trigger.
 Cost-push inflation fears is another.
 I think that will evidence itself in the forward swaps market.
 I would pay close attention to the forward curve and the expectations of the forward curve.
 We use them regularly at our firm.

 Where does Kyle Bass think Beacon Report’s readers should be investing their own capital?
-Download your FREE copy of Kyle Bass’s Investment Advice For Residents (and Non-Residents) of Japan by clicking here.
+Read Kyle Bass’s Investment Advice For Residents (and Non-Residents) of Japan by clicking here.